DryAgedToast/LostNFound/README.md

 - Creating a web version of the app
 - Improving accessibility and mobile responsiveness
 - Adding analytics to understand lost-item trends on campus
+- Making it user-friendly for mobile devices as well

 ---